Home Warranty Furnace Coverage: What's Included & When They Replace It

 Read Your Contract Before Filing

-Many homeowners are surprised to find ductwork isn't covered.
-If your furnace needs repairs that also involve the duct system, that portion will be your out-of-pocket expense.
+Many homeowners are surprised to find ductwork isn't covered in base plans.
+If your furnace needs repairs that also involve the duct system, that portion may be your out-of-pocket expense.
 Always request an itemized repair quote before your technician begins work.

 Smart Savings Made Simple!